RapidMiner: Adoption

-In 2019, Gartner placed RapidMiner in the leader quadrant of its Magic Quadrant for Data Science & Machine Learning Platforms for the sixth year in a row.
 The report noted that RapidMiner provides deep and broad modeling capabilities for automated end-to-end model development.
-In the 2018 annual software poll, KDnuggets readers voted RapidMiner as one of the most popular data analytics software with the poll’s respondents citing the software package as the tool they use.
+In the 2018 annual software poll, KD-nuggets readers voted RapidMiner as one of the most popular data analytics software with the poll’s respondents citing the software package as the tool they use.
 RapidMiner has received millions of total downloads and has over 400,000 users including BMW, Intel, Cisco, GE, and Samsung as paying customers.
 RapidMiner claims to be the market leader in the software for data science platforms against competitors such as SAS and IBM.

-Developer
+Development

-About 50 developers worldwide participate in the development of the open source RapidMiner with the majority of the contributors being employees of RapidMiner.
-The company that develops RapidMiner received a $16 million Series C funding with participation from venture capital firms Nokia Growth Partners, Ascent Venture Partners, Longworth Venture Partners, Earlybird Venture Capital and OpenOcean.
-OpenOcean partner Michael "Monty" Widenius is a founder of MySQL.
+About 50 developers worldwide participated in the development of the open-source RapidMiner with the majority of the contributors being employees of RapidMiner.
+The company that develops RapidMiner received a $16 million Series C funding with participation from venture capital firms Nokia Growth Partners, Ascent Venture Partners, Longworth Venture Partners, Earlybird Venture Capital and Open-Ocean.
+Open-Ocean partner Michael "Monty" Widenius is one of the founders of MySQL.

+Components

+The RapidMiner data science platform consists of the following main components: RapidMiner Studio, RapidMiner AI Hub and RapidMiner Go which can be deployed as a part of the AI Hub.
+This video explains the links between the main elements and advises on the suitability of each component for different user groups and use cases.